-Under the articles of CAE, the Board of Directors may consist of a minimum of three and a maximum of twentyone Directors.
+Under the articles of CAE, the Board of Directors may consist of a minimum of three and a maximum of twenty-one Directors.
 The Directors are to be elected annually as provided in CAE's by-laws.
-Each Director will hold office until the next annual meeting or until his successor is duly elected unless his office is earlier vacated in accordance with the by-laws.
-In accordance with the by-laws, the Board of Directors has fixed the number of Directors to be elected at the Meeting at fourteen.
+Each Director will hold office until the next annual meeting or until his or her successor is duly elected unless his or her office is earlier vacated in accordance with the by-laws.
+In accordance with the by-laws, the Board of Directors has fixed the number of Directors to be elected at the Meeting at ten.

-Notwitstanding, if any of the above nominees is for any reason unavailable to serve as a Director, proxies in favour of management will be voted for another nominee, at their discretion, unless the shareholder has specified in the proxy that his or her Common Shares are to be voted for another nominee or are to be withheld from voting in the election of Directors.
+If any of the nominees identified below in the section About the Nominated Directors is for any reason unavailable to serve as a Director, proxies in favour of management will be voted for another nominee, at the proxyholder's discretion, unless the shareholder has specified in the proxy that his or her Common Shares are to be voted for another nominee or are to be withheld from voting in the election of Directors.